-We met in the mid-’70s in Durham, North Carolina, when I was still “Doctor Dave,” an occasional comic radio character for WDBS and columnist for the station’s magazine, and Ray was an artist whose own comic work appeared in the same publication.
+We met in the mid-’70s in Durham, North Carolina, when I was still “Doctor Dave,” an occasional comic radio character for WDBS and columnist for the station’s magazine (see the visual below), and Ray was an artist whose own comic work appeared in the same publication.
 We both circulated in the same low-rent Hippie creative-art-music-dance-weekend-party crowd surrounding Duke University.
 Ray was working with David Hodskins and some other folks at small “multiple media” shop (decades ahead of its time) that had somehow spun out of the Duke Media Center.
 One day, when I called up Ray to talk about collaborating on an ad for an audio shop I was working for part-time, Ray put me on hold and told David that Doctor Dave was on the line.
 David told Ray to arrange a lunch.
 A team was born over that lunch, and in 1978 we became an advertising agency: Hodskins Simone & Searls.
 The photo on the right dates from that time.

 By 1980 we were specializing in high tech clients up and down the East Coast, and after several years decided to open a satellite office in Silicon Valley.